Coronary Artery Bypass Graft Surgery

 - You may need more than one bypass graft done, depending on how many blockages you have and where they are located.
 After all the grafts have been completed, the doctor will closely check them as blood runs through them to make sure they are working.

-- Once the bypass grafts have been checked, the doctor will let the blood circulating through the bypass machine back into your heart and he or she will remove the tubes to the machine.
+- Once the bypass grafts have been checked, the doctor will let the blood circulating through the bypass machine back into your heart and they will remove the tubes to the machine.
 Your heart may restart on its own, or a mild electric shock may be used to restart it.

 - Your doctor may put temporary wires for pacing into your heart.
 These wires can be attached to a pacemaker and your heart can be paced, if needed, during the initial recovery period.